60dimension/IELTS-Vocabularies/Vocabulary03.md

 Inside these zones, traffic speeds are restricted to 20 miles per hour.

-The prevalence of black and Asian faces among those targeted caused especial resentment.
+The prevalence of black and Asian faces among those targeted caused special resentment.

 I didn't think through the consequences of promotion.

-They also repair broken religious artifacts.
+They also repair broken religious artefacts.

 There is an abundance of evidence to support the motivational benefits that result from carefully matching people to jobs.